cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 1. Buy BOOT on osmosis dex (OSMO is not available on any CEX, only ATOM is available on CEX.
 Transfer ATOM and convert it to BOOT on OSMO). https://app.osmosis.zone/?from=OSMO&to=BOOT
 2. Once you have BOOT in your account (Keplr Wallet) stake it.
-This will give you H tokens.
+This will give you Hydrogen tokens.
 3. Go to https://cyb.ai/, connect your Keplr Wallet.
-4. You have to mint Volt and Ampere tokens by freezing liquid H tokens.
+4. You have to mint Volt and Ampere tokens by freezing liquid Hydrogen tokens.
 Minting is available via the following link https://cyb.ai/mint.
-A low number of frozen H tokens might not get you any Volt and Ampere tokens.
-Adjust the H and the frozen (number of days) bars so that a number greater than zero appears above.
+A low number of frozen Hydrogen tokens might not get you any Volt and Ampere tokens.
+Adjust the Hydrogen and the frozen (number of days) bars so that a number greater than zero appears above.
 It indicates the quantity of Volt or Ampere tokens you will get.
 The 'Investmint' button is active only when the number of Volt or Ampere tokens is not equal to zero.
 Click on the Investmint button to mint Volt and Ampere tokens.
 5. Once you have Volt and Ampere tokens your energy bar will be charging.
 You need energy to perform different activities such as adding avatar, tweeting etc...
 6. As a first task add your avatar by clicking on 'My robot' and then clicking on the box suggesting adding an avatar (at the bottom you will see a box enabled to upload the image).
 Once the image is added you will be asked to publish your first tweet.
 7. When both your avatar and your first tweet are published you will gain some Karma. (click on the avatar link to check it).>>|